Structure and computability of preimages in the Game of Life: Wires

-Note that the above property holds no matter what the $1$s are surrounded with.
-Typically we will surround the wires with $0$s, and use a line of $1$s of thickness two as the wire.
-In Figure~\ref{fig:wire} we show a wire (the red color means the same as black, i.e.\ a live cell), and the three \emph{charged} preimages, i.e.\ ones carrying a signal.
-We only show the part of the preimage that is forced by the presence of a horizontal wire signal (in any part of the wire).
+We say that a preimage of a wire is \emph{charged} if it contains a wire signal.
+In Figure~\ref{fig:wire} we show a horizontal wire and its three charged preimages, plus one uncharged preimage.
+We only show the part of the charged preimages that is forced by the presence of a horizontal wire signal in any part of the wire.
+Uncharged preimages of wires will not play a role in the remainder of this article, apart from being something we actively prevent from existing.

-The red color does not have an immediate mathematical meaning, and one can read it as black in all figures.
-However, it will have an important role in reading our gadgets: we will use two-valued logic throughout, so we will always charge our wires so that the wire carries a signal in one of two phases.
-The red color is used to mark which phase is unused, and specifically we use the red color for the cells whose preimage should always contain zeroes independently of the bit carried by the signal phase.
-In Figure~\ref{fig:wire}, the unused phase, according to how we have colored the wire, is the rightmost one.
+We use the phase of the signal to transmit information within the preimages of a fixed image $y$.
+Since each wire has three charged preimages, we can choose two of them -- called its \emph{operating phases} -- to represent the values $0$ and $1$, and leave the third one unused.
+We use white dots in figures to represent the unused phase, marking those cells whose preimage should be $0$ regardless of the bit carried by the wire.
+In Figure~\ref{fig:wire}, the unused phase, according to how we have marked the wire, is the rightmost one.

+The choice of the unused phase depends on the wire, as different gadgets require different conventions.
+As for the bits, in a vertical wire we will always interpret a charged wire as containing the logical value $0$ (resp.\ $1$) if, out of the two possible adjacent positions where the $1$s could occur, they occur on the north (resp.\ south) side, i.e.\ in the preimage of the unmarked cells we have a copy of $W_0$ (resp.\ $W_1$).
+For horizontal wires we use the same convention but rotated 90 degrees counterclockwise, i.e.\ if the $1$s are on the west half of the unmarked bits, we carry a logical $0$-bit.
+In Figure~\ref{fig:wire}, the leftmost charged preimage thus encodes a $1$, and the middle one encodes a $0$.